Flickerfixer for Amiga with OCS/ECS

 required for operation.
 Space constraints require that the floppy drive be

-the shield in the first place, so this is a minor issue).
-Can't be used
+were delivered without the shield in the first place, so this is a minor issue).

 Due to space constraints, the battery clock must either be moved or